DiffSK/configobj/docs/configobj.rst

 Downloading
 ===========

 The current version is **5.0.0**, dated 8th February 2014.
-ConfigObj 4 is
+ConfigObj 5 is
 stable and mature.
-We still expect to pick up a few bugs along the way though [#]_.
+We still expect to pick up a few bugs along the way though, particularly with respect to Python 3 compatibility [#]_.

 We recommend downloading and installing using pip: